pielouNW/test-readme/README.md

 * **Run locally, offline** — no API keys needed or hidden fees
 * **Run any chat LLM** — Gemma, Qwen, Mistral and more
-* **Fast, type-safe tool calling** — automatically generates structured grammars from your function signatures, no schema writing needed
+* **Fast, type-safe tool calling** — automatically generates structured grammars from your function signatures
 * **Multimodal input** — provide image and audio information to your LLM
 * **Text-to-speech** — synthesize local WAV audio with Kokoro, Pocket TTS and Supertonic backends
 * **Speech-to-text** — transcribe audio into text with Whisper